The Design & Management of Learning Environments:

 Nigel Oseland, Workplace Unlimited

-Nigel presents the results of his new research – hot-off-the press!
+Nigel presents the results of his new research on psychoacoustics in learning environments – Hot-off-the press!

 The Teaching Excellence Framework